Split of the Catholic University of Leuven: Aftermath

-Work on the construction of Louvain-la-Neuve begun in 1971.
+Work on the construction of Louvain-la-Neuve began in 1971.
 UCL relocated to the town soon afterwards, and it remains there to this day.

 The Leuven affair marked the start of a series of institutional splits along linguistic lines.
 The Free University of Brussels, founded in 1834, split along linguistic lines in 1969, creating the Université libre de Bruxelles (ULB) and Vrije Universiteit Brussel (VUB).
 In politics, the Leuven affair revealed a split between French- and Dutch-speaking factions within the Christian Social Party, especially in the 1968 elections where both factions had campaigned on different manifestos.
 The split was formalised in 1972 when the old party split along linguistic lines into the Parti social chrétien and Christelijke Volkspartij.
 Similar trends were reflected in other major parties, including the Liberal Party which had divided in 1961 and formally split in 1972.
 The Belgian Socialist Party survived intact until 1978 when it also split.
 The Leuven crisis also led to the rapid rise of regionalist political parties, such as the Volksunie in Flanders and the Front Démocratique des Francophones in Brussels.

 In 1970, the Eyskens government passed the first state reform marking the start of Belgium's move towards a federal state.
 The reforms created three autonomous "communities" with responsibility for cultural issues such as public broadcasting.